A 78 per cent tax on fossil fuel companies in Australia is not required to fund a Just Transition away from carbon

 That alone should warn Rising Tide against such a strategy if their aim is to end the coal export sector.

-Somewhere along the way, the advice it has received from economists about the Norwegian model has not indicated the reality of the that approach in Norway.
+Somewhere along the way, the advice it has received from economists about the Norwegian model has not indicated the reality of the approach in Norway.

 In other words, Rising Tide have just adopted the framing that the government needs funds to pay for climate mitigation and to introduce a Just Transition, which will allow communities affected by the reduction in fossil fuel production (particularly the coal communities in the Hunter region of NSW) to have new jobs and activities.